hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 await drive.writeFile('foo.txt', 'bar')
 ```

 The daemon's README gives more examples.
-As of today, we only have a NodeJS client, but the daemon's [gRPC schemas](https://github.com/andrewosh/hyperdrive-schemas/tree/master/schemas/daemon) are available, and we'd welcome any efforts to create clients in other languages.
+As of today, we only have a Node.js client, but the daemon's [gRPC schemas](https://github.com/andrewosh/hyperdrive-schemas/tree/master/schemas/daemon) are available, and we'd welcome any efforts to create clients in other languages.

 ### With Beaker
 The [Beaker Browser](https://beakerbrowser.com) makes heavy use of Hyperdrive internally.
 Beaker 1.0 Beta, which is also being released *today*, actually installs and manages the daemon for you in the background!
 Beaker comes packed with authoring tools for creating P2P websites and sharing them with others.